Real-World Acute Toxicity and 90-Day Mortality in Patients With Stage I NSCLC Treated With Stereotactic Body Radiotherapy

 Abstract

-INTRODUCTION: Stereotactic body radiotherapy (SBRT) has firmly established its role in stage I non-small cell lung cancer (NSCLC).
+Introduction: Stereotactic body radiotherapy (SBRT) has firmly established its role in stage I NSCLC.
 Clinical trial results may not fully apply to real-world scenarios.
-This study aimed to uncover the real-world incidence of acute toxicity and 90-day mortality in SBRT-treated stage I NSCLC patients and develop prediction models for these outcomes.
-METHODS: Prospective data from the Dutch Lung Cancer Audit for Radiotherapy (DLCA-R) were collected nationally.
-Patients with stage I NSCLC (cT1-2aN0M0) treated with SBRT in 2017-2021 were included.
-Acute toxicity was assessed, defined as grade =2 radiation-pneumonitis or grade =3 non-hematologic toxicity =90 days after SBRT.
+This study aimed to uncover the real-world incidence of acute toxicity and 90-day mortality in patients with SBRT-treated stage I NSCLC and develop prediction models for these outcomes.
+Methods: Prospective data from the Dutch Lung Cancer Audit for Radiotherapy (DLCA-R) were collected nationally.
+Patients with stage I NSCLC (cT1-2aN0M0) treated with SBRT in 2017 to 2021 were included.
+Acute toxicity was assessed, defined as grade greater than or equal to 2 radiation pneumonitis or grade greater than or equal to 3 non-hematologic toxicity less than or equal to 90 days after SBRT.
 Prediction models for acute toxicity and 90-day mortality were developed and internally validated.
-RESULTS: Among 7,279 patients, the mean age was 72.5 years, with 21.6% being >80 years.
-Most were female (50.7%), had WHO scores 0-1 (73.3%), and cT1a-b tumors (64.6%), predominantly in upper lobes (65.2%).
+Results: Among 7279 patients, the mean age was 72.5 years, with 21.6% being above 80 years.
+Most were male (50.7%), had WHO scores 0 to 1 (73.3%), and had cT1a-b tumors (64.6%), predominantly in the upper lobes (65.2%).
 Acute toxicity was observed in 280 (3.8%) of patients and 90-day mortality in 122 (1.7%).
-Predictors for acute toxicity included WHO =2, lower FEV1 and DLCO, no pathology confirmation, middle/lower lobe tumor location, cT1c-cT2a stage, and higher mean lung dose (c-statistic 0.68).
-Female gender, WHO =2, and acute toxicity predicted higher 90-day mortality (c-statistic 0.73).
-CONCLUSIONS: This nationwide study revealed a low rate of acute toxicity and an acceptable 90-day mortality rate in SBRT-treated stage I NSCLC patients.
+Predictors for acute toxicity included WHO greater than or equal to 2, lower forced expiratory volume in 1 second and diffusion capacity for carbon monoxide, no pathology confirmation, middle or lower lobe tumor location, cT1c-cT2a stage, and higher mean lung dose (c-statistic 0.68).
+Male sex, WHO greater than or equal to 2, and acute toxicity predicted higher 90-day mortality (c-statistic 0.73).
+Conclusions: This nationwide study revealed a low rate of acute toxicity and an acceptable 90-day mortality rate in patients with SBRT-treated stage I NSCLC.
 Notably, advanced age did not increase acute toxicity or mortality risk.
 Our predictive models, with satisfactory performance, offer valuable tools for identifying high-risk patients.

 Original languageEnglish